Summary

 Phase 0: Selling the Vision

-Before engineering began, I was asked to design a high-fidelity prototype that simulated integration across systems.
+Before a traditional product development process began, I was asked to design a high-fidelity prototype that simulated integration across systems.

 I designed a cohesive, modern interface that: